 Today is the start of ‘Boekenweek’ (Book Week), a nice occasion to highlight a phenomenon that is increasingly rare: a bookplate.
 Escher created several of them, mostly for friends.
 The first one dates from when he was only 17, for his own library.

 The one you see here, from 1946, was for his opposite neighbour in Baarn, engineer Albert Ernst Bosman.
 He must have been a bookworm, looking at the one Escher pictured in this bookplate.
-He did not know it yet but this neighbour would be of great significance to him.
-Bosman was the one to bring him in contact with Hans de Rijk, the man of many pseudonyms.
+He did not know it yet, but this neighbour would be of great significance to him.
+Bosman was the one to bring him into contact with Hans de Rijk, the man of many pseudonyms.

 Much later, in 1970-1971, the two would adopt a much more systematic approach.
 Over a period of two years and in weekly meetings, Escher’s entire oeuvre was analysed, De Rijk asking the artist about his intentions for each print.
 In 1976 this very fruitful exchange of ideas would lead to the much praised standard work The Magic Mirror of M.C.
 Escher.